axibase/atsd/sql/scheduled-sql.md

 ## Formats

 * CSV
-* Excel (xlsx)
+* Excel (XLSX)
 * HTML
 * JSON

-CSV files can be optionally archived with zip or gzip compression.
+CSV files can be optionally archived with ZIP or GZIP compression.

 HTML format is optimized for compatibility with common desktop and email clients.